enteprise search & discovery 2018 schedule

 Sebastian Klatt, Senior Consultant, Raytion GmbH

-• Cedric Ulmer, CEO, France Labs
+• Cedric Ulmer, CEO & Co-Founder, France Labs

 • Patrick Duverger, CIO, City of Antibes